tlswg/tls13-spec/draft-ietf-tls-tls13.md

            opaque dh_Yc<1..2^16-1>;
        } ClientDiffieHellmanParams;

        group
           The DHE group to which these parameters correspond.

        dh_Yc
           The client's Diffie-Hellman public value (g^X mod p).

+#### ClientECHDE Parameters

+When one of the ClientKeyShareOffers is an EC Diffie-Hellman key, the client SHALL encode it using ClientECDiffieHellmanParams.
+This structure conveys the client's EC Diffie-Hellman public value (ecdh_Yc) and the group which it is being provided for.

+        struct {
+            NamedCurve group;
+            ECPoint ecdh_Yc;
+        } ClientECDiffieHellmanPublic;

+       group
+          The DHE group to which these parameters correspond.

+       ecdh_Yc
+          Contains the client's ephemeral ECDH public key as a byte string ECPoint.point, which may represent an elliptic curve point in uncompressed or compressed format.
+Here, the format MUST conform to what the server has requested through a Supported Point Formats Extension if this extension was used, and MUST be uncompressed if this extension was not used.

 ####  Server Hello